-CHICAGO - The U.S. Environmental Protection Agencys Vessel General Permit created a global standard that has drastically affected the marine lubes industry by requiring environmentally acceptable lubricants, an industry insider told a conference here last month.
+The U.S. Environmental Protection Agencys Vessel General Permit created a global standard that has drastically affected the marine lubes industry by requiring environmentally acceptable lubricants, a United Kingdom-based industry insider told a conference in Chicago last month.

 Although it is a domestic U.S. regulation, its become de facto a global regulation because of the amount of [shipping] traffic that comes to and from the United States, he pointed out.
 International ship owners wanted flexibility with their fleets, so they just decided to get on and convert all their vessels.
 Whether they were trading to the United States at that time or not, they wanted the flexibility to do so.